Data Mapping

 .

 Attempting to map a text field to an enumerated type will throw an exception.
-To allow a text field to be parsed as an enumerated type, call WithAllowStringToEnum
+To allow a text field to be parsed as an enumerated type, use WithAllowStringToEnum

 on the DbDataMapper